mu-semtech/mu-authorization/README.md

 A query processing timeout can be configured.
 Configuration is documented below:

-- `QUERY_MAX_PROCESSING_TIME` : Maximum amount of time, in milliseconds, in which the query should have been processed.
+- `QUERY_MAX_PROCESSING_TIME` : Maximum amount of time in milliseconds in which the query should have been processed.
+Beyond this time, a 503 response may be sent.
+Take into account that, in practice, the actual consumed time might be substantially larger than the configured time.

 ## Working around database issues